For parents

 | Daily rhythm | Free play, snacks, naps | An uninterrupted work cycle: practical life, language, math, and outdoor time |

-| What your child builds | Socialization and routine | Independence, focus, concentration, and a love of learning |
+| What your child builds | Socialization and routine | Independence, focus, and real concentration |

 A daycare alternative